fruits-360/fruits-360-100x100/README.md

 The maximum value for the distance between 2 neighbor pixels is a parameter of the algorithm and is set (by trial and error) for each movie.

-Pictures from the [test-multiple_fruits](test-multiple_fruits) folder were made with a Nexus 5X phone.

 ## History ##

 Fruits were filmed at the dates given below (YYYY.MM.DD):